Case study

 Lorem ipsum dolor sit amet

-The connector briefing gave us precise technical and aesthetic indications.
-We have therefore proposed a variant of the original texture, scaled and redesigned to be non-slip, directed and ergonomic:
+The connector brief gave us precise technical and aesthetic instructions.
+We proposed a variant of the original texture, scaled and re-imagined to be slip-resistant, directional, and ergonomic, so as to:

-• to improve the grip of the rubber part during two-component molding.
+• to improve adhesion to the rubber part during the two-component moulding

 AESTHETICS